Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.QueryApproversRequest"></a>

 ### QueryApproversRequest
+Deprecated: use QueryOperatorAuthorizations

 QueryApproversRequest is the request type for the Query/Approvers RPC method.

-Note: deprecated (use QueryOperatorAuthorizations)

 | Field | Type | Label | Description |